 |Discussion Section Participation||8%||To receive discussion section participation credit, you must attend your discussion section with your name tent displayed, arrive with the assigned problem set completed, participate in the discussion, and stay until dismissed by the TA.
 The lowest two discussion section credits will be dropped.|

 |Exams (2 total)||16% each||Exam 1 will cover the first third of the course, Exam 2 will cover the second third.
 Both are closed-book.|

-The course will be graded on a curve, with the score-to-letter-grade mapping determined by the instructor based on factors such as the difficulty of an assignment, the types of errors people are making, etc. During the semester, I will give rough estimates of where grade cut-offs lie, but these will be deliberately somewhat vague; if knowing where a cut-off is within a few points will affect how you study, you're worrying too much about grades and not enough about the material (Plus, it's a really bad idea to gauge your effort by what you think you need to make to get a particular letter grade).
-I want everyone in the class to do well, and if everyone masters the material and gets good marks, I will happily abandon the curve and give "extra" A's and B's.
-In particular, I guarantee that anyone who gets a grade of 90% or more of the total points will get an A, anyone with 80% or more will get at least a B, and anyone with 70% or more of the points will get at least a C.
+The course uses the plus/minus grading scale and will likely be graded on a small curve, with the score-to-letter-grade mapping determined by the instructor based on factors such as the difficulty of an assignment, the types of errors people are making, etc. I guarantee that anyone who gets a grade of 90% or more of the total points will get at least an A-, anyone with 80% or more will get at least a B-, and anyone with 70% or more of the points will get at least a C-.

 Also, for these types of projects students often stress about whether they will be penalized because their project may not be as elaborate as that of some of the other groups in the class.
 Again, this is not something to worry about.
 The projects are hard enough without looking over your shoulder at other students.
 By and large, most students do quite well on the projects---the consequence is that the projects have less effect than you might think on the curve.
 A warning, however: if you punt the projects, you will fail the course.